IshaSimran/cpnt260-a4/README.md

 Primary change made to site has been done by removing the image gallery, and replacing it with a hero section.The hero section contains the formpspree used, and the googlemaps integration is just above the footer and below the hero section.

 I want to clearly state the main issue I had during this assignment was achieving a responsive hero image.
-It also does not appear on mobile screens however I hope that will still meet the requirement for the assinment.
+It does stretch but I am working on my responsive skills.
+I wasn't able to get it to appear on mobile screens at first but I finally managed to achieve it by adding a margin to the hero content.

 ## Attributions